Knee Ligament Reconstruction

 Sporting injuries often involve damage to one or more of the many ligaments of the knee.

 I have a special interest in Anterior Cruciate Ligament (ACL) and Posterior Cruciate Ligament reconstruction.
-I use mainly hamstring grafts and arthroscopic (key-hole) surgery for such reconstructions.
+I use mainly hamstring and patellar tendon grafts for such reconstructions.

 I take care to restore the reconstructed ACL back to in its original position (anatomical reconstruction).
 This does takes a bit more time and effort, and many other surgeons do not mind some change to the original ligament position.
 However, I do believe that the closer the original situation can be restored, the better the result will be.